 Earning miles on public transportation is a relatively recent phenomenon, made possible by the government’s push towards contactless payments.

-There are several ways to go about using your credit card for public transport, but be warned: most of them won’t earn you any rewards points!
+There are three ways to go about using your credit card for public transport, but be warned: only one of them will earn rewards!

 ❌Top-up at General Ticketing Machines/ Add Value Machines